tosterius/tosterius/_notes/problem_solving_trees.md

 ---
 layout: note # You can ommit this if you've set it as a default
-title: Tiger
+title: "Problem solving approach: binary trees"
-category: Animals
+category: 'Algorithms'
-family: Equidae
-headline: Zebras are the best!
+headline:
-picture: /images/animails/zebra.jpg
 ---

 This post show result from awesome Markdown techniques like jekyll.